 How it Works: Conflict of Interest Advisory Committee

 Faculty members must submit financial disclosure forms at the time of proposal submission for research funding, when research gift funding is received, and when an application for protocol is submitted for a clinical study.
 In situations where a financial interest and possible conflict of interest are disclosed, an independent substantive review committee must review each disclosure on a case-by-case basis.
-At NMSU, that committee is under the Office of Grants and Contracts.
+At NMSU, that committee is under the Vice President for Research.
 This website contains information regarding the Committee, this process, and the regulations, laws, policies, and guidelines that govern disclosure of conflicts of interest.